mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Setting Up a Sharded Cluster

-So now that we've gone over the architecture of a basic sharded cluster in MongoDB, we're actually going to build one in our course virtual environment.

-So right now, all we have is our replica set and 103 repl.

-And this is just a normal replica set, but eventually it will become the first shard in our cluster.
+So now that we've gone over the architecture of a *basic sharded cluster in MongoDB*, we're actually going to build one in our course virtual environment.
+So right now, all we have is our *replica set and 103 repl*.
+And this is just a *normal replica set*, but eventually it will become the first *shard in our cluster*.

 This diagram is the bare minimum required to start a sharded cluster.